Ex BR Class 03s exported to Italy via Cairnryan

 Recent research by David Gregory casts doubt on the Servola reference.
 David says that any documentation that suggests that Ex BR locomotives were exported for use by Lucchini at Servola is an anachronism - Lucchini group did not have any holding/interest at Servola until 1995.

 It is though reported that the Servola Steel Works received several locomotives from Germany in the late 1980's and early 1990's to replace the Ex-BR locomotives.
 However, nothing has emerged to confirm Ex-BR locomotives were ever there.
 Exactly what then happenned to the Ex-BR locomotives, if indeed they were ever there, is far from clear.

-Attached to an additional air receiver that has been fitted to 03156 is the plate on the right.
-This bears the inscription “PICCOLI VERONA 1976”.
+Attached to an additional air receiver that has been fitted to 03156 is the above plate.
+This bears the inscription "PICCOLI VERONA 1976".
 The date fits in rather nicely with the date that the shipment of 03s arrived at Trieste from Cairnryan and the location is on the doorstep of IPE, Verona.
-Perhaps this goes some way to suggest that the locos arriving at Trieste were subsequently modified for use in Italy (with additional air brake equipment required) by (nascent) IPE, maybe it even suggests that the locos were shipped to IPE’s site (near Verona) in the same year they arrived, so maybe they never actually worked in Trieste but were found new homes by IPE throughout Italy.
+Perhaps this goes some way to suggest that the locos arriving at Trieste were subsequently modified for use in Italy (with additional air brake equipment required) by (nascent) IPE, maybe it even suggests that the locos were shipped to IPE's site (near Verona) in the same year they arrived, so maybe they never actually worked in Trieste but were found new homes by IPE throughout Italy.

 In an attempt to establish as clear a picture as is possible about the Italian history of these locomotives, anyone with information is invited to get in contact.
 In particular sightings of the locomotives in Italy, giving details of date and location are very welcome.
 These can be submitted to Peter Hall Photographs of these locomotives in Italy are also very much welcomed.